luciopaiva/timelapse-toolkit/README.md

     node cover <path-to-timelapse-files>

 This scripts copies the last frame to the first one, moving all other frames one sequence up to accommodate for that.
+Needs files to be prefixed with zeros, otherwise they will be incorrectly sorted.

+## elapsed.js

+    node elapsed <path-to-timelapse-files>

+Calculates how much time was spent doing the art.
+Needs files to be prefixed with zeros, otherwise they will be incorrectly sorted.